ilacsa-sz/sql_sample/README.md

-The project was meant to showcase the range of my skills, therefore the solutions I provide might not be the most efficient way to solve that particular problem. data source: https://www.kaggle.com/datasets/abdulszz/spotify-most-streamed-songs/data
+The project was meant to showcase the range of my skills, leading to a solution in which the variety can occasionally feel forced. data source: https://www.kaggle.com/datasets/abdulszz/spotify-most-streamed-songs/data